waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Current Quest: Retrieve the Old Amber**
     - **Objective:** Retrieve the Old Amber and present it to the Rocket Grunt on Mt.
 Moon B2F.
     - **Status:** Active.
-The puzzle sequence in the Pewter Museum and subsequent conversation with the Super Nerd did not yield the Old Amber.
-Currently investigating new hypotheses within the museum.
+All leads within the Pewter Museum have been exhausted.
+Currently generating new hypotheses with `puzzle_hypothesis_generator` agent.
 - **Stalled Quest: The Copycat's Gift**
     - **Objective:** Obtain a POKé DOLL and give it to COPYCAT.
     - **Status:** Active.
 All leads in Cerulean City exhausted for now.